How effectively have I spent my day?

 This is your daily reflection.
-Was there anything, in particular, today that you can convert into a lesson?
+You need to ask if anything happened that day that you can convert into a lesson?
 It could be a failure or a win.
-What did they mean to you and why?
+What did they mean to you, and why?

 Be wary here of having the same or similar outcome every day.
 If you keep writing, “I realize I should be/do more…,” fill in the blank, that’s a moment to pause and think.
 Why do you keep writing that?
 It means that there is something that you set out to do, but you are not doing it.
 How can you change that?